Samhollowood/CaveCalcV2.0/README.md

 ## Plotting
 CaveCalcV2.0 comes with built-in functionalities for generating plots, which are available in the `analyse.py` module.
 Users can initialize this file and generate plots after running models, or even delve into archive models to produce plots.
-To do this, add the following lines to the bottom of the run_CDA.py or run_models.py script:
+To do this via python scripting, add the following lines to the bottom of the run_CDA.py or run_models.py script:

 ```python
 import cavecalc.analyse as cca